Gabby Petito Search: Timeline Of Road Trip With Fiance Brian Laundrie, Notable Dates And Events

 NEW YORK (CBSNewYork) – The search continues for Gabby Petito.

-The 22-year-old Blue Point, N.Y. native is missing after going on a cross-country road trip with her fiance, Brian Laundrie.READ MORE: Gov. Hochul Signs 'Less Is More Act,' Says Nearly 200 People Will Be Released From Rikers
+The 22-year-old Blue Point, N.Y. native is missing after going on a cross-country road trip with her fiance, Brian Laundrie.READ MORE: Attorney Says Current Whereabouts Of Brian Laundrie, Gabby Petito's Fiancé, Are Unknown

 Laundrie returned to the home they shared in Florida – with the van they were traveling in – without Petito.